 If your business needs to follow the new rules under MTD for VAT, check when you should start following them.
-For most businesses, MTD for VAT has been mandated since 1st April 2019.
+Most businesses have mandated MTD for VAT since 1st April 2019.
 However, some businesses are subject to a deferral until 1st October 2019.
-You should have been advised by HMRC if your business falls within the deferral.
+HMRC should have advised you if your business falls within the deferral.

 According to HMRC, you should “Follow the rules [for MTD for VAT] from your first VAT return period starting on or after 1st April 2019, unless your business is in the deferral group.”
 Your business should also “Start keeping digital records from the date you start following the rules”.

 Once you’ve established your MTD for VAT start date, you should consider when to sign up, as the timings differ depending on whether you pay by Direct Debit or not.